Teaching and Learning Policy

 - Specialised classrooms for individual students who require their own room.

-On entry to school prior attainment information is transferred to our schools SIMs mark sheets and are used to inform target setting.
-Other useful information such as Educational Psychologists’ test results and brief details of the student’s needs following his/her last EHC/Annual Review including any special requirements or medical information are kept in the student’s SEN file for use by staff.
+On entry to school prior attainment information is transferred to our school from their Primary school and are used to inform target setting.
+Other useful information such as Educational Psychologists’ test results and details of the student’s needs following their last annual EHC review, including any special requirements or medical information these are kept in the student’s SEN file for use by staff.
 We regularly moderate with our feeder schools and run a transition programme throughout the summer term.

 From Key Stage 2 to 3

 Parents visit in Year 5 when they are deciding on a secondary school for their child.
 Y6 reviews take place in the autumn term and our SENCO and Student Family Support officer attends these.
 The children are invited to visit Catcote with parents.
-When admissions have been agreed, a period of transition begins.
-For some children this starts early in Year 6 when they join a class for weekly sessions.
-Others may need a personalised programme of transition agreed between the new class teacher and feeder school.
+When admissions have been agreed, a period of transition begins; most children have the opportunity of coming for some lessons or activities on Friday afternoons.
+Some children may need a personalised programme of transition agreed between the new class teacher and feeder school.
 The majority of entrants are invited to events throughout the year and in the Summer Term start a series of sessions to become accustomed to the school.

 From Key Stage 4 to sixth form or leaving school